-Wide range of habitats but generally prefers drier habitat.
-Dry open forest, wood and shrub-land, grassland, farmland.
+They occupy a wide range of habitats but generally prefers drier habitat.
+We have relocated Eastern browns from most suburbs on the Sunshine Coast at one point or another.
+They can occupy dry open forest, wood and shrub-land, grassland, farmland.
 Very successful in agricultural regions where tree clearing & introduction of mice and rats has created ideal habitat & abundance of food.
-Often encountered moving up and down vegetated sand dunes between the beach and suburban streets.

 Around the home:

-Often encountered in and around localities with a strong rodent presence such as bird aviaries and stock feed sheds.
-Due to its active foraging nature it often enters homes through gaps afforded to it by open or gaps under doors.
-Any ground refuge may be utilised such as timber piles, sheet iron, rock walls and heavy vegetation.
+Commonly seen cruising through backyards with a strong rodent presence and will commonly hang around bird aviaries, chicken coups, feed sheds and under concrete slabs.
+Due to its active foraging nature it often enters homes through gaps big enough for it to fit through which often includes open doors or garages.
+Any ground cover may be utilised such as timber piles, sheet iron, rock walls and heavy vegetation.
 The maintenance of yards and the control of spilt seed and other food associated with pets may assist in the control of rodents which this species exploits so well.